alexsli0922/Kozak_project/kozak_seq.md

 ```
 ## Kozak strength prediction
 I used dinucleotide PWM from the kozak paper (link to the paper)
-* Get the sequence from -6 to +5
+* Get the genomic sequences from -6 to +5 for both the reference sequences and the mutated sequences.
-* Both ref and alt and get their predicted kozak strength
+* Use the Kozak strength table to get the predicted kozak strengths

 Get only mutations from -6 to +5 excluding the start codon
 ```python